nixnehc/cogica/post/a-d.md

 ---
 D.M Gabbay et. al., *Many-Dimensional Modal Logics*, 2003
 > With love and gratitude to our parents
 > this book is dedicated.

 ---
 Christos H. Papadimitriou, *Computational Complexity*, 1994
-> To Victoria Papadimitriou (1910-1992) for the complexity that she gave me
+> To Victoria Papadimitriou (1910-1992) for the complexity that she gave me.

 ---
 J. M. Dunn and G. M. Hardegree, *Algebraic Methods in Philosophical Logic*, 2001
 > Dedicated to our loved, and loving spouses,
 >  Sally Dunn and Kate Dorfman,
 > who have been with us even longer than this book.